HapoDivOne/django-4-scaffold/readme.md

-## Django 4 Scaffold
+## Django 5 Scaffold

-Quickly set up the skeleton for your Django 4.x app.
+Quickly set up the skeleton for your Django 5.x app.
-With Django-4-scaffold you can quickly create CRUD generic class-based views for your models so you will have a basic CRUD API with Django Rest Framework.
+With Django-Scaffold you can quickly create CRUD generic class-based views for your models so you will have a basic CRUD API with Django Rest Framework.

 ## Specs

-- Django 4.2
+- Django 5.0
 - Python 3.11

 ## Features